ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/querying/how-to-perform-a-faceted-search.java.markdown

-# Session : Querying : How to Perform a Faceted (Aggregated) Search
+# Session: Querying: How to Perform a Faceted (Aggregated) Search

 To execute facet (aggregation) query using the session `query` method, use the `aggregateBy` or `aggregateUsing` methods.
 This will scope you to the aggregation query builder where you will be allowed to define single or multiple facets for the query using a straightforward and fluent API.